Davis & Elkins College

 Great classroom experiences and opportunities beyond the classroom engage students’ interests and imaginations at Davis & Elkins College.
 Students find their niches, their friends, and their passions, all while enjoying the support of a caring family of faculty, staff, and students.

 The Augusta Heritage Center is internationally renowned for its programs in traditional music, dance, folklore, and crafts.
 It is best known for its workshops, which are held on campus every summer.
-In addition, the Appalachian studies course work connects D&E students to the art and magic of America’s roots and traditions throughout Augusta.
 This diverse array of events highlight just small part of D&E’s rich arts community.

 Davis & Elkins College is a leader in sustainability studies, offering West Virginia’s first Bachelor of Arts program in the field.
-Through the Center for Sustainability Studies, D&E students have encouraged recycling in the city of Elkins, helped the College reduce energy consumption with three different solar panel projects, developed several community gardens, and consulted on the construction of a LEED-certified housing project.
+Through the sustainability studies program, D&E students have encouraged recycling in the city of Elkins, helped the College reduce energy consumption with three different solar panel projects, developed several community gardens, and consulted on the construction of a LEED-certified housing project.
 Ongoing activities of the GreenWorks! student organization engage students, faculty, and the broader community to ensure a viable world for future generations.

 Thinking about business?
 D&E’s Division of Business & Entrepreneurship connects students to innovative business ideas and forward-thinking practitioners.

-For those who love the outdoors, the outdoor recreation management and hospitality program, as well as the tourism management program, can help point their passions to rewarding professions.
+For those who love the outdoors, the outdoor recreation management, as well as the hospitality and tourism management program, can help point their passions to rewarding professions.
 Students can even join internships at area adventure destinations.

 The Davis & Elkins College curriculum supports a close connection between students and faculty, beginning with the College’s first-year seminar and culminating with the senior capstone.
 From start to finish, faculty help orient students to the ins and outs of academic life, helping them discover their own journeys.